 Welcome to Nursery

-Please remember to stay behind the red line when dropping off and picking up your child at the Nursery classroom doors.
-We are doing all we can to keep our Nursery Covid safe for the children and our staff.
-Thank you for your support.
+Please remember to remain behind the red line when dropping off and picking up your child at the Nursery classroom doors.
+We are doing all we can to keep our Nursery Covid-19 safe for the children and our staff.
+During this challenging period and the ongoing pandemic we are doing all we can to keep your children, our team and parents safe.
+We appreciate your help and support during these challenging times.
+Thank you for your continued support.

 During any period of self-isolation for your child you can keep their learning, language and understanding flourishing by: